Professional Resources

 NHS Induction Programme for International Medical Graduates: NHS England, along with several other organisations, has created an e-learning module to give a national induction for international medical graduates.
 The module is hosted on the “e-learning for health” website where you may have also done some mandatory training.
 The module describes some of the challenges of moving to a new healthcare system and outline the support and resources that will be available to all overseas-trained doctors planning to take up posts in the NHS.
 To access the module, click here.
 Please note that you will need to create a login for e-learning for health to access the module.

-British Medical Association (BMA): In the UK, trade union membership allows you to have a say in improving your working conditions as well as supporting you should things go wrong at work.
+British Medical Association (BMA): In the UK, trade union membership allows you to have a say in improving your working conditions as well as supporting you, should things go wrong at work.
 The unions are member-run and led, negotiating for the best terms and conditions as well as lobbying and campaigning on the issues impacting the medical profession.
-The BMA is the largest trade union that represents, supports and negotiates on behalf of all doctors and medical students in the UK.
-More information on how the BMA can be support IMGs can be found here.
-The Hospital Consultants and Specialists Association is an alternate trade union specifically for hospital doctors in the UK.
-More information about the HCSA can be found here.
+The BMA is the largest trade union that represents, supports and negotiates on behalf of all doctors and medical students in the UK, they also provide wellbeing services, you can find out more about this here.

-Medical Defence Organisations (MDOs): Membership of an MDO provides doctors with 24 hour a day, seven day a week access to medico-legal advice as well as the right to request advice and legal representation.
-The vast majority of doctors in the UK are a member of one of the three main MDOs: the Medical Protection Society (MPS), the Medical Defence Union (MDU) or the Medical and Dental Defence Union of Scotland (MDDUS).
+Membership of an MDO provides doctors with 24 hours a day, seven days a week access to medico-legal advice as well as the right to request advice and legal representation.
+While having a private subscription is not mandatory, most doctors in the UK choose to be members of an MDO.
+The three most commonly subscribed to MDOs are the Medical Protection Society (MPS), the Medical Defence Union (MDU) or the Medical and Dental Defence Union of Scotland (MDDUS).
 MDOs can also advise IMGs as to whether they need protection from clinical negligence claims, for General Medical Council referrals, disciplinary hearings, coroner’s inquests and fatal accident inquiries, as well as protection for Good Samaritan acts.

-Postgraduate Training Programmes: Each postgraduate medical training programme has its own structure and curriculum.
+Postgraduate Training Programmes: Each postgraduate medical training programme has its own structure and curriculum, use this link to get to the list of training programmes in the North East.
 More information on Specialty Training in the North East can be found here.
 More information on GP Training in the North East can be found here.
 The Find Your Place website also has useful guides on specialty and GP training which can be found here.
+This link takes you to the dentistry training programme and more information about less than full time training (LTFT) for anyone who may consider reducing their weekly working hours.

-Job roles in the NHS: Within the NHS and social care services there are many different job roles and you will be working alongside many of these throughout your training.
+Job roles in the NHS: Within the NHS and social care services there are many different job roles, and you will be working alongside many of these throughout your training.
 The NHS Careers website has detailed information on these job roles.
 More information can be found here.

 National Institute for Health and Clinical Excellence (NICE): NICE is an executive non-departmental public body, sponsored by the Department of Health and Social Care which provides national guidance and advice to improve health and social care.
 NICE guidelines are commonly used to guide decisions on treatment in the NHS in England.
 More information and access to these guidelines can be found here.